The Best Open-Source Customer Support Chatbots in 2026 (An Honest Look)

 Now the part where we're the ones being built.
 We'll keep it honest.

-We built ChatterMate because we wanted a support agent that was AI-first from day one, not a human inbox with a bot stapled on later.
+We built ChatterMate (79 GitHub stars, Apache-2.0) because we wanted a support agent that was AI-first from day one, not a human inbox with a bot stapled on later.
 It answers from your documents and cites where each answer came from.
 That last part matters more than it sounds.
 A bot that makes things up gives a great-looking answer and a furious customer.
-Grounding the answer in your docs, with a citation, is how you avoid that.
+Grounding the answer in your knowledge base, with a citation, is how you avoid that.
 We dug into why in AI chatbot vs AI agent.

 Where we're still growing: we're younger than Chatwoot, so our community is smaller and we're adding integrations all the time.
 If you need a huge library of third-party plug-ins today, check that your must-haves are covered first.
 We'd rather you know that up front.